-When you enable port security on an interface that is also configured with a voice VLAN, set the maximum allowed secure addresses on the port to two.
-When the port is connected to a Cisco IP phone, the IP phone requires one MAC address.
-The Cisco IP phone address is learned on the voice VLAN, but is not learned on the access VLAN.
-If you connect a single PC to the Cisco IP phone, no additional MAC addresses are required.
-If you connect more than one PC to the Cisco IP phone, you must configure enough secure addresses to allow one for each PC and one for the Cisco IP phone.
+When you enable port security on an interface that is also configured with a voice VLAN, you must set the maximum allowed secure addresses on the port to at least two.
+When the port is connected to a Cisco IP phone, the IP phone requires two MAC addresses: one for the access VLAN and the other for the voice VLAN.
+Connecting a PC to the IP phone requires additional MAC addresses.

-If any type of port security is enabled on the access VLAN, dynamic port security is automatically enabled on the voice VLAN.
+If any type of port security is enabled on the access VALN, dynamic port security is automatically enabled on the voice VLAN.